sn/learning/README.md

 I'm trying something new: learning how to learn.
 There's a ton of work that I need to get done and even more learning to do, but I'm finding conventional methods don't work anymore.

-So, as an experiment, I've decided to document my new learning processes and create an archive of notes and tips for each certification / technology or subject I need to complete in the upcoming months.
+So, as an experiment, I've decided to document my new learning processes and create an archive of notes and tips for each certification / technology or subject I need to complete in the next year.

 At the time of writing this, I am already proficient in some of these topics, but not at a level that I am happy with.